-Table 3-1: Transitional Climate Risks and Opportunities
+Table 3-1: Transitional Climate Risks and Strategy

-Risk Risk Details Mitigation and Opportunities Policy and Regulatory Changes Evolving policy and regulatory changes, including those that cap emissions, may increase expenditure required to meet emissions caps.
-We are focused on reducing our emissions and have a voluntary target to achieve carbon neutrality across our operations by 2050.
-We will continue to work with industry bodies, peers, governments, and communities to ensure an effective regulatory framework.
-Technical Viability of Decarbonisation Strategy Technical challenges may impact our ability to achieve carbon neutrality.
-We are adapting new applications to improve energy efficiency of and to decarbonise our operation wherever feasible, including development of partnerships with key suppliers and industry experts.
-Market Risks Downstream market developments, including a change in consumer behaviours, introduction of the carbon tax, carbon border adjustment.
-We will continue to engage and collaborate with our customers as they reduce their emissions.
-Reputation Damage As public awareness about climate change, green and low-carbon development continues to grow, failure to meet stakeholder expectations may put the Group to reputational risk.
-Reputational impact from potential misalignment of emissions reduction impact our: Daily operation Services demand Financing Investment opportunities We continue to align ourselves on the right track to fight climate change.
-We ensure regular and transparent engagement with our stakeholders on our climate strategy and progress on achieving our objectives through direct consultation, regular meetings, media statements and presentations.
-We are voluntarily aligning our climate change reporting with the TCFD recommendations.
+Risk Type Description Time Horizon Mitigation Strategy Emerging Regulation Regulatory impacts could impose additional costs and limitations on how we produce content and operate our service.
+Regulatory impacts on traditional energy sources could pose a risk on our license to operate and produce content if new comparable technologies are not introduced in sufficient supply in time.
+Medium term We evaluate and deploy new sustainable technologies as well as seek to operate as efficiently as possible with traditional energy sources.
+We will work with working parties to help better understand and assess the impact of emerging trends in our industry.
+Technical Viability of Decarbonization Strategy Technical challenges may impact our ability to achieve carbon neutrality.
+Medium term We improve energy efficiency of and to decarbonize our operation wherever feasible.
+Market Risks Downstream market developments, including the change in consumer behaviours, introduction of the carbon tax, carbon border adjustment.
+Medium to long term We will continue to engage and collaborate with our clients as they reduce their emissions.
+Reputation Damage As public awareness about climate change, green and low-carbon development continues to grow, failure to meet stakeholders expectations may put the Group to reputational risk.
+Medium to long term We ensure regular and transparent engagement with our stakeholders on our climate strategy and progress on achieving our objectives through direct consultation, meetings and media statements.
+We align our climate change reporting with the TCFD recommendations.